AnudeepKonaboina/spark-with-hadoop-anywhere/README.md

 ```

-6. Once you get into the container,you will have spark ,hdfs and hive ready for you to use.
+6. Once you get into the container,you will have spark ,hdfs and hive service inside the container ready for you to use.